eric56379/flickr-unfollow-bot/README.md

 ### How it Works

-1. **Authenticate and Sign In**
-The script uses the Flickr API to sign in to your account using the provided API key and secret.
+1. **Authenticate and Sign In**: The script uses the Flickr API to sign in to your account using the provided API key and secret.

-2. **Gather Following List**
-It fetches your following list—these are the people you are following.
+2. **Gather Following List**: It fetches your following list—these are the people you are following.

-3. **Identify Non-Mutual Followers**
-The script checks who you follow, but who isn’t following you back.
+3. **Identify Non-Mutual Followers**: The script checks who you follow, but who isn’t following you back.

-4. **Browser Automation (Selenium)**
-Once non-mutual followers are identified, the script opens a Chromium browser (via Selenium) and logs into your Flickr account.
+4. **Browser Automation (Selenium)**: Once non-mutual followers are identified, the script opens a Chromium browser (via Selenium) and logs into your Flickr account.

-5. **Unfollow Non-Mutual Followers**
-The script automatically unfollows those who don’t follow you back.
+5. **Unfollow Non-Mutual Followers**: The script automatically unfollows those who don’t follow you back.

 ---

 ### Notes

 - Flickr API Limitations: Unfortunately, Flickr doesn't allow direct unfollowing through their API.
 Therefore, browser automation is used to handle this process.

-- Browser Automation: This may not be the most elegant solution, but it gets the job done!
+This may not be the most elegant solution, but it gets the job done!

+- This script will take a bit of time to run, depending on how many users that you're following.
+While this program does open another web browser, you're free to do other work on your device while the script performs this task.
+Do NOT let your device go to sleep.

+- Additionally, check out my personal Flickr here. https://www.flickr.com/photos/188832114@N08/

 ---